 We were founded in 1990 as a discount beauty retailer at a time when prestige, mass and salon products were sold through separate distribution channels.
-In 1999 we embarked on a multi-year strategy to understand and embrace what women want in a beauty retailer and transform Ulta into the shopping experience that it is
+In 1999 we embarked on a multi-year strategy to understand and embrace what women want in a beauty retailer and transform Ulta into the shopping experience that it is today.
+We pioneered what we believe to be our unique combination of beauty superstore and specialty store attributes.
+We believe our strategy provides us with the competitive advantages that have contributed to our strong financial performance.

 We are currently the largest beauty retailer that provides one-stop shopping for prestige, mass and salon products and salon services in the United States.
 We combine the unique elements of a beauty superstore with the distinctive environment and experience of a specialty retailer.
-Key aspects of our beauty superstore strategy include our ability to offer our customers a broad selection of over 21,000 beauty products across the categories of cosmetics, fingrance, haircare, skincare, bath and body products and salon styling tools, as well as salon haircare products.
+Key aspects of our beauty superstore strategy include our ability to offer our customers a broad selection of over 21,000 beauty products across the categories of cosmetics, fragrance, haircare, skincare, bath and body products and salon styling tools, as well as salon haircare products.
 We focus on delivering a compelling value proposition to our customers across all of our product categories.
 Our stores are conveniently located in high-traffic, primarily off-mall locations such as power centers and lifestyle centers with other destination retailers.
 As of January 30, 2010, we operated 346 stores across 38 states.
 In addition to these fundamental elements of a beauty superstore, we strive to offer an uplifting shopping experience through what we refer to as "The Five E's": Escape, Education, Entertainment, Esthetics and Empowerment.